bgpantojar/DamageSegmentationXR/README.md

 # DamageSegmentationXR (Developed and tested with Unity 2022.3.47f1 and Visual Studio 2022)

 This repository contains the development code for an extended reality application for damage segmentation using deep learning.
-The application presented here corresponds to the work published in the paper ["Integrating extended reality and AI-based damage segmentation for near real-time, traceable bridge inspections"](https://doi.org/10.1016/j.autcon) by Pantoja-Rosero et al. (2025).
-You can access videos showcasing the use of the app at: [COCO model](https://youtu.be/qaj_2DKMpNA?si=l-_t4wXconsUqwHe), [cracks model](https://youtu.be/-hpc1krEwCc), [multiclass damage model](https://youtu.be/V-JF5vs8LLw).
+The application presented here corresponds to the work published in the paper ["Integrating extended reality and AI-based damage segmentation for near real-time, traceable bridge inspections"](https://doi.org/10.1016/j.autcon.2025.106567) by Pantoja-Rosero et al. (2025).
+You can access videos showcasing the use of the app at: [cracks model](https://youtu.be/-hpc1krEwCc), [multiclass damage model](https://youtu.be/V-JF5vs8LLw).
 For detailed instructions on how to develop the application, including initial setup of Unity and Visual Studio, refer to the [manual](docs/manual/manual_app_development.pdf).

 <p align="center">
   <img src=docs/images/fig_using_AI_HL.png width="20%">